 What makes Japan so amazing to travel across is the variety.
 With every new prefecture, city or village you find something unique.
 Consisting of 47 prefectures, including 43 traditional prefectures, two urban prefectures (Osaka and Kyoto), one territory (Hokkaido) and the Tokyo Metropolis, Japan has a lot of ground to cover and surprises to unearth.
 If you’re thinking of venturing outside of the obvious, here are some highlights to help you pick your prefecture!

 We’ve grouped the prefectures by region, with this article covering Kansai.
 A world away from Tokyo, but is certainly not a secret, Kansai is still filled with quiet towns and amazing scenery to be explored.
 Its laid-back and has a traditional feel, filled with culture and vibrant festivals!
 With neon-lit cities and lantern-lit temples, there is a real harmony between old and new in Kansai, with something for everyone.

 Mie – 三重県

-This quiet prefecture is the birthplace of ancient poet Basho and proud home to ninjas, the birthplace of Basho, free-diving pearl hunters and grand shrines, just to name a few.
+This quiet prefecture is the birthplace of ancient poet Basho and proud home to ninjas, free-diving pearl hunters and grand shrines, just to name a few.
 For a prefecture with some interesting characters and plenty of food, Mie is the place to be.